BakerStudio/interview-review/README.md

 ### Deployment notes

 Note: this server uses an environment variable to point to the database's location.
-To add the env variable in the development enviroment:
+To add the environment variable in the development enviroment:
-- Open the texteditor, "open .profile"
-- Add this line:
+- In a terminal window, open .profile and add this line:
-export DATABASE_URL=mongodb://localhost:27017/interview
+"export DATABASE_URL=mongodb://localhost:27017/interview"
-- reset the terminal window: source .profile
+- Close the terminal window and check the value: "echo $DATABASE_URL"

 For the Travis and Heroku environments:
 - Each system has their own environment configuration setting
-- Set DATABASE_URL to 'mongodb://dbuser:dbpass@ds149437.mlab.com:49437/interview'
+- Configure DATABASE_URL to 'mongodb://dbuser:dbpass@ds149437.mlab.com:49437/interview'

 For this project:
 - Code is located on GitHub at https://github.com/BakerStudio/interview-review
 - Travis tests are executed locally with 'npm test'
 - CI tests are executed on Travis
 - Mongo database is deployed on mLab
-- App is deployed to https://gentle-island-84200.herokuapp.com/
+- App is deployed to Heroku at https://gentle-island-84200.herokuapp.com/

+### Technologies Used

+This project utilizes:
+- Node.js - event-driven, non-blocking I/O server framework
+- jQuery with Ajax - Javascript library for asynchronous web applications
+- MongoDB - a non-SQL database
+- mongoose - object modeling for MongoDB
+- mLab - database-as-a-service for MongoDB
+- Travis CI - continuous integration testing
+- Heroku - platform-as-a-service for the web app
+- GitHub - code source repository with version control
+- HTML and CSS

 ### API Documentation